How To Get More Filters on Snapchat

 Additional Filter Options

 Alright, so we’ve covered the basic filters and what they do, but Snapchat offers so much more for filters and effects that what we’ve covered above.
-There is no tutorial built in so it’s no surprise that some users have the hardest time getting these tips and tricks to work.
+Snapchat doesn’t do a great job in teaching users exactly how these filters and augmented reality effects work, so it’s no surprise that some users have the hardest time getting these tips and tricks to work.
 A lot of this stuff spreads purely on word of mouth, and if you’re unfamiliar with Snapchat’s inner workings or you haven’t had a friend explain this stuff to you, it can be confusing at best and impossible to learn at worst.

 So, we’re going to break this down into three categories: expanded filter usage, AR filters, and custom geofilter options.
 All three of these give you brand new creative options for expanding your Snapchat world.
 So get creative, and let’s begin.